FinalTrack/3dMaze/README.md

 # 3dMaze (Canvas Fun)
+How to Run: Download code, extract the zip file, navigate to main.html and click to run!

 Video Demo: https://www.youtube.com/watch?v=ubJLTP-Oz-g

 Use the arrow keys to navigate the maze and obtain all 15 gems.